 - Work with a small but dedicated team

-A rewarding opportunity is currently available for a highly-motivated, well respected and self-directed project manager based in the Kimberley/Pilbara of Western Australia rangelands.
-Responsible for managing the delivery of projects across the Kimberley and Pilbara, the job would involve liaising with a number of Delivery Organisations to ensure projects are delivered on time and on budget.
-They will foster and maintain local and regional community engagement as well as look for new opportunities for NRM projects/partnerships.
+A rewarding opportunity is currently available for a highly-motivated, well respected and self-directed Project Officer, preferably based in Broome, working across the Kimberley and Pilbara of Western Australia rangelands.
+Responsible for managing the delivery of projects across the Kimberley and Pilbara, including for a key Industry Partner, the job would involve liaising with a number of Delivery Organisations to ensure projects are delivered on time and on budget.
+They will foster and maintain local and regional community relationship as well as look for new opportunities for NRM projects/partnerships.

 The key areas of responsibility for this role are:

-- Development and management of projects including development of project plans, development and monitoring of budgets, contracting, project liaison and reporting requirements.
+- Development and management of projects including project plans, budgets, contracting, project liaison and reporting requirements.

 - Facilitate the provision of technical and other advice to the groups that will assist sustainable land management.

 - Support groups to identify funding opportunities & seek funding and other resources to undertake projects.

 - Communicate using workshops, one-on-one and digital methods.